harsha-simhadri/big-ann-benchmarks/neurips23/ongoing_leaderboard/sparse/submissions/bluety_closed_source/README.md

 ## Confidentiality note

 This PR intentionally does not include implementation source code, Dockerfiles, wrappers, or private implementation details.
-If maintainers require additional reproducibility artifacts, we can discuss a private binary/container review path.
+A private closed-source reproducibility package is available to maintainers as `bluety_sparse_closed_submission_nodoc.tar.gz`.
+It contains the BigANN wrapper, config, offline installer, verification script, and runtime wheels, and intentionally excludes technical writeups/source notes.